sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

     > Can't run the `kubectl create secret docker-registry container-registry \` command?

-    > * If you encounter any errors running this command, make sure you are using the `Git BASH` command line interpreter, as advised in `Step 2: Command Line Interpreters` in this [tutorial](btp-app-set-up-local-development).
+    > If you encounter any errors running this command, make sure you are using the `Git BASH` command line interpreter, as advised in `Step 2: Command Line Interpreters` in this [tutorial](btp-app-set-up-local-development).

 3. When prompted, provide the required details.

-    - `Docker Server`: Use the full qualified hostname for the docker server.
+    - `Docker Server` - Use the full qualified hostname for the docker server.
     - `User` and `Email` - provide your username and e-mail that you used to create your container registry.
-    - `API Key` - as part of the authentication settings of your container registry, you should be able to generate an API key to provide here.
+    - `API Key` - as part of the authentication settings of your container registry, you should be able to generate an API key and provide it here.

+    > Looking for your docker server URL?

+    >     The docker server URL is the path used for docker login, so you can quickly check it by running the following command in your terminal:

+    >     ```json
+    >     cat ~/.docker/config.json
+    >     ```

 4. Check if the secret was successfully created: